Reverse Mortgage FAQs

 And the lender cannot “freeze” or reduce the line of credit, as long as you fulfill your loan obligations — so it will be there if and when you need it.

-Yes.
+Yes, you can refinance your mortgage with a reverse mortgage, and here is how.
 For many homeowners age 62 and older who are looking to refinance their mortgage(s) or consolidate debt to reduce their monthly bills, a reverse mortgage can be a more suitable solution.
 That's because a reverse mortgage has a flexible repayment feature, which puts you in control of how much you pay towards principal and interest each month.
 For as long as you live in the home, you can choose to pay as much as little as you like, or make no monthly loan payment at all — freeing up money for other purposes.

 As with any home-secured loan (or mortgage), you must meet your loan obligations, keep current with property taxes, insurance, maintenance, and any homeowners association fees.